 Juggling and Flow

 Many jugglers talk about the therapeutic, almost meditative state they experience while juggling.
-It is not uncommon for people keep three bean bags in their desk at work and take juggling breaks.
+It is not uncommon for people to keep three bean bags in their desk at work and take juggling breaks.
 After juggling, they notice they are refreshed and alert, better able to get the work done.

 The Qualities of Flow